 If your white balance isn’t quite right, then the rest of the color in your image will have a color cast.
 By default, the white balance in your camera is set to automatic, and that normally works fine in most cases.

-The next tool that comes very handy to every photographer is the polarizing filter.
+The next tool that comes in very handy to every photographer is the polarizing filter.

 A polarizing filter is an essential tool for any photographer.
 It can help to reduce reflections and enhance the contrast of outdoor photos, making them look more vivid and professional.
 By rotating the filter you can create different effects by selectively reducing light from certain directions, eliminating glare and improving color saturation.
 This makes it a great choice for landscape photography, allowing photographers to capture crystal clear skies or reflection-free water surfaces with ease.